225221834/SIT708/app/README.md

-# MyTavelCompanion App
+# Quiz App

-A modern Android app built on Java that does a simple currency, fuel and temperature conversion.
-Its the first project task for SIT708 Task 2.1P
+A modern Android app built on Java that does a simple quiz for users.
+Its for the SIT708 3.1C project.

 ## Getting Started